 Once a gully had been excavated in Rudolph Street, the waters from the surrounding streets seemed to find their way down this doomed street until the gully attained the dimensions of a river.
 As the water eroded away the soil, first one and then another house was undermined and toppled down into the maelstrom of a seething mass of water which had by now become some 6 metres wide and 4 metres deep.

-The fear, uncertainty and anxiety was exacerbated by the darkness of the night.
+The fear, uncertainty and anxiety were exacerbated by the darkness of the night.
 Safety was everybody’s main concern but where were they safe?
 As the waters of this newly created river increased in strength and widened in girth, it sucked in house after house, culminating in the destruction of twenty houses in total.

 Heart-wrenching scenes were played out that night.
 One such heart-breaking incident was a child named Harvey, who ignorant of the danger which threatened her, left her mother’s house in search of help.
 In the dark moonless night, she stumbled into the torrent rushing past her door.
 In the swirling, churning mass of water, she was carried down the hill probably drowning en route.
 Her lifeless body was retrieved, buried deep in the sands of the Harbour Board Bridge.